Welcome to Sierra Adventure Summer Camp!

 Do NOT bring:

-- Candy, gum (NO food allowed in cabins – do not invite mice and bugs in!)
+- NO Candy, gum (NO food allowed in cabins – do not invite mice and bugs in!)

-- Jewelry, make up, gels, hair dryer, curling iron
+- NO Jewelry, make up, gels, hair dryer, curling iron

-- Any items with inappropriate words or images that anyone else might find offensive
+- NO items with inappropriate words or images that anyone else might find offensive

-- Electronics such as iPod, cell phone, etc.
+- NO Electronics such as iPod, cell phone, games, etc.

-- Aerosol sprays of any kind (hair spray, bug repellent, deodorant, etc.)
+- NO Aerosol sprays of any kind (hair spray, bug repellent, deodorant, etc.) You may bring non-aerosol versions of bug repellent, deodorant, and sunscreen, and we also have repellant and sunscreen available.

-- Expensive clothes, shoes, or items (they will get dirty or lost!)
+- NO Expensive clothes, shoes, or items (they will get dirty or lost!)

-- Your own knife (we will provide during certain activities)
+- NO knives (we will provide whittling knives during certain activities)

 Sample Daily Schedule: